RSDuck/Craftus3DS/readme.md

-Thre is a rewritten which is in active developement: https://github.com/RSDuck/craftus_reloaded
+There is a rewritten which is in active developement: https://github.com/RSDuck/craftus_reloaded

 # Craftus
 Craftus in a Minecraft clone for Nintendo 3DS(and not a continuation of 3DSCraft by smea).